 Eventually, Everding admitted his part in altering the patent douments.
-He was convicted.
+A jury convicted him.

 Both Everding and Barton refused to implicate Heany.
 Others had no qualms.

 Witnesses from his own company testified that Heany had crowed about his infiltration of the patent office.
 A glassblower showed how bulbs supposedly patented in 1905 hadn’t been designed until years later.
-Nevertheless, Heany dodged the bullet and was acquitted.
+Nevertheless, Heany dodged the bullet and won an acquittal.